-Figure 1: Left: In vivo trafficking of myeloma cells in mouse labelled with 89Zr using the tetrakis oxinate (shown centre) lipophilic complex, at 30 min and 7 days after administration of cells.
+Figure 1: Image 1: In vivo trafficking of myeloma cells in mouse labelled with 89Zr using the tetrakis oxinate (Image 2) lipophilic complex, at 30 min and 7 days after administration of cells.

 In this project, which is an industrial collaboration with GE Healthcare, you will develop new multimodality (PET/SPECT, optical, MRI) probes for cell tracking in the whole body in humans and animals, including: